Life Insurance for Australian Expats

 - Legal Requirements of Country.
 The country may have certain legislation in place that will prevent the foreign workers to purchase a life insurance policy from within their country due to licensing issues.

-Who is eligible to take out expatriate life insurance cover?
+Who is eligible to take out expat life insurance cover?

 Some general requirements for expats looking to take out protective cover include;